Yisak/property_managment_system/README.md

-# PropertyPal: The Landlord's Secret Weapon 🇪🇹✨
+# PropertyPal: The Landlord's Secret Weapon ✨

-*Saving Ethiopian landlords from broker drama and awkward rent conversations since 2024*
+*Saving landlords from broker drama and awkward rent conversations*

 ---